stevedonovan/findr/readme.md

   - `before(datestr)`  all files modified before this date
   - `after(datestr)`   all files modified after this date
   - `between(datestr,datestr)`  all files modified between these dates

+`mode` is just the usual Unix permission bits - expressions may contain octal constants in Rust notation (e.g. `0o755`)

 Numbers may have a size prefix (kb,mb,gb - not case-sensitive) and date strings are interpreted by [chrono-english](https://github.com/stevedonovan/chrono-english).